Low-Carb Diet Tips

 7. Substitute Low-Carb Flours for Wheat Flour

-Wheat flour is a high carb ingredient, even the whole wheat flour which contains more fiber than refined white flour, have enough amount of carb.
-There are many other types of flours in market made from nuts and coconuts and can be used as alternative.
-Almond and coconut flour is best alternative to wheat flour.
+Wheat flour is a high-carb ingredient, even whole wheat flour which contains more fiber than refined white flour has enough amount of carb.
+There are many other types of flours in the market made from nuts and coconuts and can be used as an alternative.
+Almond and coconut flour is the best alternative to wheat flour.

 8. Emphasize Non-Starchy Veggies

-Vegetables are low in calories but rich in vitamins, minerals and other important nutrients, but it is important for you to select non-starchy vegetable.
-Vegetables that grow above ground are high in fiber and low in carb, and vegetables that grow below ground contains more carbs.
-Most of root vegetables and legumes, such as carrots, beets, sweet potatoes, peas, lima beans and corn, are moderately high in carbs.
+Vegetables are low in calories but rich in vitamins, minerals, and other important nutrients, but it is important for you to select non-starchy vegetables.
+Vegetables that grow above the ground are high in fiber and low in carb, and vegetables that grow below ground contain more carbs.
+Most root vegetables and legumes, such as carrots, beets, sweet potatoes, peas, lima beans, and corn, are moderately high in carbs.

 9. Choose Dairy That is Low in Carbs

-Dairy products contain calcium, magnesium and other important minerals, but they are high in carbohydrates.
-Dairy also contains conjugated linoleic acid (CLA), a type of fatty acid which has been shown to promote fat loss.
-As good choice you can use dairy products without any sugar content in it, for low-carb like yougurt, Milk, Cottage cheese, cheese.
+Dairy products contain calcium, magnesium, and other important minerals, but they are high in carbohydrates.
+Dairy also contains conjugated linoleic acid (CLA), a type of fatty acid that has been shown to promote fat loss.
+As a good choice, you can use dairy products without any sugar content in them, for low-carb like yogurt, Milk, Cottage cheese, cheese.

 10. Exercise appropriately

-Exercise is a important factor for overall health.
-If you follow a low-carb diet but still you are not losing weight that means you are missing out somewhere.
-Exercise can help you lose weight by improving your metabolic health, increasing your muscle mass and making you feel awesome.
+Exercise is an important factor for overall health.
+If you follow a low-carb diet but still are not losing weight that means you are missing out somewhere.
+Exercise can help you lose weight by improving your metabolic health, increasing your muscle mass, and making you feel awesome.

 Disclaimer: The article is just for informational purpose.
 And all information facts are personal opinion of the author.